JulienPascal/Final-Project-Julien-Pascal/README.md

 ## Final-Project-Julien-Pascal

-This repository contains a replication of the Paper from Jean Marc Robin (2011) "On the Dynamics of Unemployment and Wage Distribution" Econometrica, 79: 1327–1355. doi: 10.3982/ECTA9070. http://onlinelibrary.wiley.com/doi/10.3982/ECTA9070/abstract
+This repository contains a replication of the Paper from Jean Marc Robin (2011) "On the Dynamics of Unemployment and Wage Distribution" Econometrica, 79: 1327–1355. doi: 10.3982/ECTA9070. http://onlinelibrary.wiley.com/doi/10.3982/ECTA9070/abstract.
 Originally, I coded it for Matlab.
-The folder "Julia" contains a Julia version of it.
+The Matlab files are at the root of the repository.
+The folder "Julia" contains a Julia version of it, that contains corrections and improvements.
 To run the code, execute the file "main2.m" in the Julia folder.

 ## Main elements of the model:
 This is a search-and-matching model with heterogeneous agents that differ in their "ability".
 Firms are assumed to be identical.
 Search is random, and worker-firm pairs are formed only when the match surplus is positive.
 Productivity shocks occur according to a Markov process.
 Following a shock in productivity, worker-firm pairs with negative surplus are destroyed.
 On-the-job search is permitted, and firms can make counteroffers to retain their workers.